AnnieTran-IJ/unit-2/Project/README.md

     subplot.set_xticks(np.arange(13, len(x) + 1,360))
     return("data plotted successfully")
 ```
 plot_data() takes in 5 parameters: subplot, x, y, ylabel, yunits.
 This function plots on subplot using the values passed into the function, anda also set the xticks label to recurring once every 6 hours.
 It returns “dataa plotted successfully’’ for debugging reasons.
-See fig 5 for more detail on this function.
+See fig 5 for more details on this function.

+Creating this function makes it easier for us as it decreases the length of the main graphing files and is easy to make changes to since all we need to change are the parameters.
+This is the most frequently used function in our graphing files.

 Cited from file `graphs_local.py`: